giantswarm/prometheus-rules/README.md

   - an Inhibition definition mapping source labels to target labels in the alertmanager config file
   - an Alert rule with some target labels

 An alert having a target label will be inhibited whenever the condition specified in the target label's name is fulfilled.
-This is why target labels' names are most of the time prefixed by "cancel_if_" (e.g "cancel_if_scrape_timeout").
+This is why target labels' names are most of the time prefixed by "cancel_if_" (e.g "cancel_if_outside_working_hours").

 An alert with a source label will define the conditions under which the target label is effective.
-For example, if an alert with the "scrape_timeout" label were to fire, all other alerts having the corresponding target label, i.e "cancel_if_scrape_timeout" would be inhibited.
+For example, if an alert with the "outside_working_hours" label were to fire, all other alerts having the corresponding target label, i.e "cancel_if_outside_working_hours" would be inhibited.

 This is possible thanks to the alertmanager config file stored in the Prometheus-Meta-operator which defines the target/source labels coupling.